dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 Use functions like paragraphs
 -----------------------------

 The main unit of code should be functions.
-Even if you think you're only going to use a function once, breaking the code into functions makes it easier to read the code.
+Even if you're only going to use a function once, breaking the code into functions makes it easier to read.

 Scripts should only contain functions and an "if-main" block
 ------------------------------------------------------------

-When you import something from another Python file, the entire file is executed first.
+When you import something from another Python file, the entire file is executed.
 Suppose you want to import a function called :code:`computation_that_takes_forever` which is used in script :code:`cleandata.py` that looks like this